dario-piotrowicz/ngx-console-life-hooks/README.md

 ### Publishing

-In order to publish the library run `npm run publish`, this will build the application, copy the _package.json_ and _README&#46;md_ files into _/dist-lib_ and perform the npm publishing process.
+In order to publish the library run `npm run publish`, this will build the library, copy the _package.json_ and _README&#46;md_ files into _/dist-lib_ and perform the npm publishing process.